 “The stunt-cock is here!”

-A director (Bruce Kimmel), producer (Stephen Nathan), and secretary (Cindy Williams) try to save their film studio from bankruptcy by making a XXX-rated musical within two weeks.
+A director (Bruce Kimmel), producer (Stephen Nathan), and secretary (Cindy Williams) try to save their film studio from bankruptcy by making an adult musical within two weeks.

 Response to Peary’s Review:

 This “minor but amusing parody of both porno films and ‘let’s-put-on-a-show’ musicals” was a box-office flop at first, but eventually became a cult hit (a process which Peary describes in great detail in his second Cult Movies book).
 Cindy Williams shows great promise as a comedienne — a talent borne out in 1981’s quirky UFOria — and she’s surrounded by a cast of “spirited and brave” co-stars.
 While I agree with Peary that highlights most definitely include the auditions and the “Dancing Dildoes” number:

 … I disagree that the film’s visuals “aren’t erotic enough”; this movie intends to satirize porn, not aspire towards it.

 - Cindy Williams’ dead-pan performance as Rosie

 - The amusing songs (including “Lesbian Butch Dyke” and “Let Me Eat You”)